elzbyfar/job-listing/README.md

 ## Description

 This is a demo version of the Job Listing site for Airtable.
+I worked on this project for a total of 8 hours over the last several days.

 ## Tech Stack